pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---

-### June 2026 — Standardize on Evidence Segments Rather Than Full Videos
+### Standardize on Evidence Segments Rather Than Full Videos

 #### Decision